How to Self-Publish Children's Books or eBooks

 Knowledge of the Children's Book Market from Teaching and Bookstores

 Children's books coming onto the market are vetted heavily by gatekeepers such as educators and children's librarians, as well as children's book editors.
-What made you feel you were qualified to publish your own children's books and apps into that demanding marketplace?
+However, that didn't scare the Fonovichs.

-Anyway, with all the exposure to kids book marketplace, we knew there was a demand for the content of our series, which is specifically designed to help young children turn "fear of firsts" into fun.
+Nicole said, "We embarked on the project of publishing Luca Lashes with 17 years of experience in education, in both teaching and administration, which gave us a lot of insight into what we were doing.
+Damir had had some experience working in bookstores, and so we came to the project with a good knowledge of what was typically in the kids' section — we knew there was a limited amount of books in different languages available.
+We're also committed book-buyers ourselves and wanted our son to inherit the love of books.<br/>Anyway, with all the exposure to the kids' book marketplace, we knew there was a demand for the content of our series, which is specifically designed to help young children turn "fear of firsts" into fun.
 Things like fear of the first dentist visit are something so many parents encounter with their children, and there was less on the kids' shelf than you'd think.
 We're also fortunate to have a facility with multiple languages and knowledge of a number of global cultures.
-Knowing that childhood development stages are pretty universal, we figured we could find a niche for our creative content in the digital global marketplace.
+Knowing that childhood development stages are pretty universal, we figured we could find a niche for our creative content in the digital global marketplace."

 Sales Statistics Give Insights to Distributors and Markets

-iTunes most visible gold standard for apps and initially we saw more traction for apps there, but Amazon.com has also done well.
+Nicole says, "iTunes most visible gold standard for apps and initially, we saw more traction for apps there, but Amazon.com has also done well.
 Since Luca Lashes are currently digital-only, sales are generally higher in more technologically developed countries—like France.
 And some of the trends are interesting — one surprising statistic is that our haircut story in Spanish outperforms the English language version.
-And we know that a good number of our 25,0000 Facebook "likes" come from Spanish-speaking countries.
+And we know that a good number of our 25,0000 Facebook "likes" come from Spanish-speaking countries."

 How to Market Your Books